 In our everyday conversation, we often use the term “backbone” to refer to the characteristic of strength or fortitude or to a central structure from which other branches sprout.
 These definitions are certainly aptly applied to the human backbone, or spine, because so many of the functions of the entire body are dependent on it.

 Steve Heisler, The Injury Lawyer, knows that when an accident victim has sustained a spinal injury, it’s going to take concentrated effort to obtain adequate compensation for the person’s life-altering trauma.
-Steve is a compassionate and experienced personal injury lawyer who has been helping those in the Baltimore and D.C. areas for nearly three decades.
-Call 1-855-396-2637 if you need a competent legal advocate after a spine injury.
+Steve is a compassionate and experienced spinal injury lawyer who has been helping those in the Baltimore and D.C. areas for nearly three decades.
+Call (410) 625-4878 if you need a competent legal advocate after a spine injury.

 Parts of the Spine